-The Memorandum of Understanding between the National Society and the Secretary of State is a good point of reference for schools exploring academy status or joining a MAT supplement the information contained in the policy and procedure developed by the Board of Education Policy on the Academisation of C of E Schools
+The Memorandum of Understanding between the National Society and the Secretary of State is a good point of reference for schools exploring academy status or joining a MAT supplement the information contained in the Gloucester Diocesan Board of Education Policy on the Academisation of C of E Schools

 In all cases of voluntary conversion, the DBE’s legal consent to proceed is required.
 This is not automatic and should not be assumed.
 The DBE will consider each request individually based upon the proposal received. is important that when schools begin considering academy conversion they contact the Diocesan Education Team at the earliest opportunity so that we can help, advise and support..
-Gloucester Diocesan Board of Education Policy on the Academisation of C of E Schools outlines the procedure and options open to schools.
+Gloucester Diocesan Board of Education Policy on the Academisation of C of E Schools outlines the procedure and options open to all schools.

-Whether academy conversion and joining the diocesan MAT, setting up a new MAT or joining another MAT is appropriate for a school is very much dependent upon the school’s local context and governing bodies need to carefully consider whether academy conversion has the potential to improve outcomes for the children they serve whilst maintain the school’s ethos and distinctive Christian vision.
+Whether academy conversion and joining the diocesan MAT, setting up a new MAT or joining another MAT is appropriate for a school is very much dependent upon the school’s local context and governing bodies should carefully consider whether academy conversion has the potential to improve sustainable outcomes for the children they serve whilst maintain the school’s ethos and distinctive Christian vision.